JoshuaWhitfield/flux/README.md

 # flux
-Flux is a lightweight, declarative, functionally semantic programming language designed for clarity, expressiveness, and safety.
+Flux is a lightweight, declarative, semantically functional programming language designed for clarity, expressiveness, and safety.
 It combines a minimalistic core with powerful abstractions, enabling developers to write clean, declarative, and highly maintainable code.

 Key Features